Biden administration unveils new rule on nursing home staffing levels

 Rural facilities will have 90 days to meet the new rule on facility assessments.
 They’ll have three years to meet the requirements on 3.48 hours of total nurse staffing and a 24-hour nurse, and five years to meet the more specific requirements of 0.55 registered-nurse hours per day, per resident.

-The post Biden administration unveils new rule on nursing home staffing levels appeared first on West Virginia Watch.
+The post Biden administration unveils new rule on nursing home staffing levels appeared first on Minnesota Reformer.